AI4Finance-Foundation/ElegantRL/README.md

 <img src="https://github.com/Yonv1943/ElegantRL/blob/master/Result/BipedalWalkerHardcore-v2-total-668kb.gif" width="150" height="150"/>

-BipedalWalkerHardcore is a difficult task in continuous action space area.
+BipedalWalkerHardcore is a difficult task in continuous action space.
 There are only a few RL implementations can reach the target reward.
 Check the video [bilibili Faster Pass BipedalWalkerHardcore-v2 total reward 310](https://www.bilibili.com/video/BV1wi4y187tC).

 For example, in the following two figures.